 In 2016 we prepared a report for the Historic American Buildings Survey (HABS) for the More Hall Annex/Nuclear Reactor Building on the University of Washington campus.
-We created measured drawings of the building, prepared extensive report on the building's historic and architectural significance, and coordinate large-format photographs of the interior and exterior.
+We created measured drawings of the building, prepared an extensive report on the building's historic and architectural significance, and coordinated large-format photographs of the interior and exterior.

 The materials currently reside in the Prints and Photographs Division of the Library of Congress.
 You can read more about HABS and search the database of almost 40,000 historic sites and structures here.